 By targeting these proteins, Stelara blocks inflammation in the GI tract and decreases symptoms of Crohn’s disease.

-It’s normal to have good days and bad days when you have Crohn’s, so how do you know if you’re in remission and not just having several good days?
+It’s normal to have good days and bad days when you have Crohn’s, so how do you know whether you’re in remission and not just having several good days?

 - cigarette smoking